 Sign up for updates

-Sign up to our regular newsletter, which includes updates on Brexit, as well as events and other news relevant to your business.
+Sign up to our regular newsletter, which includes updates on trading with the European Union, as well as events and other news relevant to your business.

 Import Control actions for Hauliers

 Hauliers must be registered for the Goods Vehicle Movement Service (GVMS) to move any goods between GB and the EU.
 The GVMS system has been designed to enable fast and efficient movement of goods and will be used by many UK ports.
 A full list of GVMS ports is available at gov.uk/goods-vehicle-movement-ports.